-Chana masala or Chole masala is an authentic Punjabi cuisine (Indian).
+Chana masala is an authentic Indian curry.
 This is a healthy chickpea curry made with aromatic Indian spices.
-This chickpea curry is a vegan and gluten-free dish.
+This chickpea curry is a vegan and gluten-free main course.

-Baking soda 1/2 tsp (optional) - helps in cooking quickly and evenly
+Baking soda ยฝ tsp (optional) - helps in cooking quickly and evenly

 Whole spices (bay leaf, clove, cardamom, cinnamon, black pepper)